frica/blog/content/articles/minimalism.md

 {% img {static}/images/setup_phone.png 400 "Screenshot my phone home screen" "" %}

 My kids have asked questions about my "new phone" a few times already 😁.

-Now let's stick to it forever.
+It's not perfectly consistent, but the setup feels good.
+Now let's stick to it.